Council for Inclusive Capitalism: Goals and activities

-The Council’s guiding principles stress that companies should create “long-term value for all stakeholders”, including employees, communities and the planet, with fairness across generations and equal opportunity for all.
+The Council's guiding principles stress that companies should create "long-term value for all stakeholders", including employees, communities and the planet, with fairness across generations and equal opportunity for all.
 Members are encouraged to set and publish concrete commitments under these principles.
-For example, to join the Council companies pledge “measurable steps” toward the UN Sustainable Development Goals, such as ending poverty, providing clean water, and reducing income inequality.
+For example, to join the Council companies pledge "measurable steps" toward the UN Sustainable Development Goals, such as ending poverty, providing clean water, and reducing income inequality.
 Council members also commit to projects advancing environmental sustainability, gender equity, worker rights and other issues.
 The organization supports collaboration on these goals through working groups and events.
 Its leaders have convened forums (in partnership with bodies like the World Business Council for Sustainable Development and the World Benchmarking Alliance) on topics such as climate finance and just energy transition.
 (At COP28 in 2023, for instance, the Council co‑hosted panels on carbon pricing and transition strategies with other major organizations.)
-All member commitments are posted publicly, forming “the largest public repository of real-world company strategies” for inclusive capitalism.
-Commitments involve the four areas: “people,” “prosperity,” “planet,” and “principles of governance.”
+All member commitments are posted publicly, forming "the largest public repository of real-world company strategies" for inclusive capitalism.
+Commitments involve the four areas: people, prosperity, planet, and principles of governance.

 The Council is a member organization of the World Economic Forum and closely affiliated with the Coalition for Inclusive Capitalism (founded in 2008 by Lynn Forrester de Rothschild).

 Work with the Catholic Church

 From its inception, the Council has operated in partnership with the Vatican.
-Its founding announcement explicitly states it acts under the “moral guidance” of Pope Francis and Cardinal Turkson.
+Its founding announcement explicitly states it acts under the "moral guidance" of Pope Francis and Cardinal Turkson.
 December 2020 Francis met with several members and blessed the launch.
-The Pope has repeatedly endorsed the Council’s mission in sermons and audiences, warning that an economic system “detached from ethical concerns” leads to a “‘throwaway’ culture,” and calling “an inclusive capitalism that leaves no one behind, that discards none of our brothers or sisters, is a noble aspiration, worthy of your best effort”.
+The Pope has repeatedly endorsed the Council's mission in sermons and audiences, warning that an economic system "detached from ethical concerns" leads to a "'throwaway' culture," and calling "an inclusive capitalism that leaves no one behind, that discards none of our brothers or sisters, is a noble aspiration, worthy of your best effort".
 Council leaders often invoke Catholic social teaching in their work.
-Lynn Forester de Rothschild, the Council’s founder, has said the group will heed Francis’s call to listen to “the cry of the earth and the cry of the poor” as part of its mission.
-In practice, the Vatican connection means the Council’s Guardians (its steering committee of CEOs) meet annually with Francis and Turkson to review progress.
+Lynn Forester de Rothschild, the Council's founder, has said the group will heed Francis' call to listen to "the cry of the earth and the cry of the poor" as part of its mission.
+In practice, the Vatican connection means the Council's Guardians (its steering committee of CEOs) meet annually with Francis and Turkson to review progress.

 Members

-The Council’s membership spans major corporations, financial firms, foundations and institutional investors.
+The Council's membership spans major corporations, financial firms, foundations and institutional investors.
 Major corporate members cited at launch include Visa, Mastercard, Bank of America, Salesforce, Merck & Co, EY, DuPont, Johnson & Johnson, BP, Allianz and others.
 Institutional members include philanthropic and public entities such as the Ford Foundation, Rockefeller Foundation, CalPERS (California pension fund), and the International Trade Union Confederation.